isaac-hiro/booking-ordering/README.md

 ---

-API Endpoints:
+#### API Endpoints

 	http://localhost:4000/api/orderedBookings

-POST only
+POST only.

-Accepts an JSON array of Bookings data in the format:
+Accepts a JSON array of Bookings data in the format:

 	[
 	  {
 	    id: number,
 	    start: number,
 	    end: number
 	  }
 	]

 ---

 #### Tests

 Run all tests